Boogimoogi/Embedded-System-Lab/Lab4/README.md

-# HW3
+# HW4

-In BLE Tool APP, Write all 4 Characteristic values to (hex) 65 66 67.
-Do so to avoid errors due to miscellaneous decode problems.

-Click Start Advertising

-then run the following command sudo python ble_scan_connect.py
+Run the following command on RPi 3B+ sudo python ble_scan_connect.py

+The other files are for MBed Studio.